peterhinch/micropython_eeprom/README.md

 | Adafruit     | 1895      | I2C n/a   |  32KiB  |   FRAM     | [FRAM.md](./fram/FRAM.md)     |
 | Adafruit     | 4677      | SPI n/a   |   8MiB  |   SPIRAM   | [SPIRAM.md](./spiram/SPIRAM.md) |

+Parts marked * have been tested by users (see below).
 The SPIRAM chip is equivalent to Espressif ESP-PSRAM64H.

 The flash driver now has the capability to support a variety of chips.
 The